Chezza-Rework/.github/profile/README.md

 ## Progress
 ### Inventory
-We currently working on a rework of all plugins
+We currently working on a rework of all plugins with some new features and better performance

 ### Phone
 We want to finish the inventory first befor starting with the phone